pablolopezmestre/wordpress-github-plugin-updater/README.md

 # WordPress GitHub Plugin Updater
-Update a WordPress plugin from GitHub private repository.
+Updates a WordPress plugin from GitHub private repository.

 ## Usage
 Simply adds this lines to your main plugin file: